makersacademy/takeaway-challenge/README.md

 * The Menu class simply provides the menu.
 As this class is injected in to Restaurant, this allows the Restaurant class to use different menus easily.

 * The purpose of the Msg class is to send a confirmation text to the user that their order has been received, along with an expected delivery time.
-In order to use this class, you will need to add in your Twilio details where shown by the comments.
+In order to use this class, you will need to have a .env file containing your Twilo account details and the phone number(s) to send confirmation to.

 Incomplete parts